Frederick Thellusson, 5th Baron Rendlesham: Career

-Educated in England at Eton and Oxford, he was reportedly a fine footballer at Eton and maintained a keen interest in other sports in later life, being on the National Hunt Committee as well as a member of the Jockey Club and the Royal Yacht Squadron.
+Reportedly a fine footballer at Eton and Oxford, he maintained a keen interest in other sports in later life, being on the National Hunt Committee as well as a member of the Jockey Club and the Royal Yacht Squadron.

+On 12 February 1887 he was appointed Honorary Colonel of the Suffolk Artillery Militia, and retained the position until the unit was disbanded in 1909.

 Failing eyesight in 1911 caused him to resign from long-held positions as chairman of the East Suffolk County Council and the Suffolk Quarter Sessions.
 He subsequently contracted blood-poisoning, leading to the amputation of his left hand in July 1911.

+Personal life

+In 1861, Lord Rendlesham was married to Lady Egidia Montgomerie (c.
+1843–1880) at St Peter's Church, Eaton Square followed by a honeymoon at Peckforton Castle, the seat of John Tollemache.
+She was a daughter of Archibald Montgomerie, 13th Earl of Eglinton and the former Theresa Howe (née Newcomen) Cockerell (widow of Capt.
+Richard Howe Cockerell who was an illegitimate daughter of Thomas Gleadowe-Newcomen, 2nd Viscount Newcomen).
+They had three sons and five daughters, including: